 This post may contain affiliate links.

-Preschoolers will work on letter recognition, handwriting, phonics, and more in these engaging winter-themed preschool literacy activities!
+Preschoolers will work on letter recognition, handwriting, phonics, and more in these engaging, printable winter literacy activities!

 Temperatures are dropping, and winter is on its way.
 Soon, many of us will have snow if you haven’t already.
 Many more will be wishing for it.

 Keep your young learners engaged this season with a fun winter-themed preschool literacy activities pack that is low-prep and ready to go.

 Winter Preschool Literacy Activities

 If you’ve been looking for fun, educational activities to add to your preschool lessons, you’ll love these winter preschool literacy activities.